simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-05-21
+<br />**Date image released:**  2025-05-22
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Alberto Pisabarro
-Pau Montplet Sanz

-<br />**Title of the image:**  International Space Station Crosses the Sun
+<br />**Title of the image:**  Curly Spiral Galaxy M63
-<br />**Description for the image:**  Typically, the International Space Station is visible only at night.
-Slowly drifting across the night sky as it orbits the Earth, the International Space Station (ISS) can be seen as a bright spot about once a month from many locations.
-The ISS is then visible only just after sunset or just before sunrise because it shines by reflected sunlight -- once the ISS enters the Earth's shadow, it will drop out of sight.
-The only occasion when the ISS is visible during the day is when it passes right in front of the Sun.
-Then, it passes so quickly that only cameras taking short exposures can visually freeze the ISS's silhouette onto the background Sun.
-The featured picture did exactly that -- it is actually a series of images taken a month ago from Sant Feliu de Buixalleu, Spain with perfect timing.
-This image series was later combined with a separate image highlighting the texture of the active Sun which included several Sun's prominences around the edge.
-Celestial Surprise: What picture did APOD feature on your birthday? (post 1995)
+<br />**Description for the image:**  A bright spiral galaxy of the northern sky, Messier 63 is nearby, about 30 million light-years distant toward the loyal constellation Canes Venatici.
+Also cataloged as NGC 5055, the majestic island universe is nearly 100,000 light-years across, about the size of our own Milky Way.
+Its bright core and majestic spiral arms lend the galaxy its popular name, The Sunflower Galaxy.
+This exceptionally deep exposure also follows faint loops and curling star streams far into the galaxy's halo.
+Extending nearly 180,000 light-years from the galactic center, the star streams are likely remnants of tidally disrupted satellites of M63.
+Other satellite galaxies of M63 can be spotted in the remarkable wide-field image, including dwarf galaxies, which could contribute to M63's star streams in the next few billion years.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/IssTransit_Sanz_2569.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/M63_HaLRGB_Apod2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).